The gamer made history by becoming the first Pakistani to win the biggest esports tournament of the year for Tekken.

 "Initially, my family knew I won tournaments but were still interested in me completing [chartered accounting].
 I did get on that, but the first time I told my parents that I wanted to pursue gaming internationally, their reaction was quite bad.
 You know how typical Pakistani families think, they said that it has no scope and my mother didn't let me go."

 He added, "My mother was really happy.
-We got my sister's wedding done as well after winning one tournament in Japan."
+We were able to pay for my sister's wedding as well after winning one tournament in Japan."

 Arslan may have gotten support from his parents, but it was also Street Fighter pro player Sherry Nhan — known as SherryJenix — who helped him get to EVO.